betsythefc/blog.imnotat.work/CHAD/the-importance-of-play-in-the-four-domains-of-development-part-1.md

 References

 >Crugnola, C. R., Gazzotti, S., Spinelli, M., Ierardi, E., Caprin, C., & Albizzati, A. (2013).
-Maternal attachment influences mother-infant styles of regulation and play with objects at nine months  Attachment & Human Development  15(2), 107-131. doi:10.1080/14616734.2013.745712
+Maternal attachment influences mother-infant styles of regulation and play with objects at nine months _Attachment & Human Development_ 15(2), 107-131. doi:10.1080/14616734.2013.745712

 >Deiner, P. L., & Wei, Q. (2007).
-Embedding Physical Activity and Nutrition in Early Care and Education Programs  Zero To Three,28(1), >13-18.
+Embedding Physical Activity and Nutrition in Early Care and Education Programs _Zero To Three_ 28(1), 13-18.

 >DiCarlo, C. F., Onwujuba, C., & Baumgartner, J. I. (2014).
-Infant Communicative Behaviors and Maternal Responsiveness  Child & Youth Care Forum  43(2), 195-209.
+Infant Communicative Behaviors and Maternal Responsiveness _Child & Youth Care Forum_ 43(2), 195-209.

 >Engel, M. (2015).
-The importance of free play in the early childhood classroom: Perspectives from a teacher.Childhood Education  91(5), 323-324.
+The importance of free play in the early childhood classroom: Perspectives from a teacher. _Childhood Education_ 91(5), 323-324.
 Retrieved from http://libaccess.sjlibrary.org

 >Lillard, A. S., Lerner, M. D., Hopkins, E. J., Dore, R. A., Smith, E. D., & Palmquist, C. M. (2013).
-The impact of pretend play on children's development: A review of the evidence  Psychological Bulletin  139(1), 1-34.
-Retrieved fromÂ  http://libaccess.sjlibrary.org
+The impact of pretend play on children's development: A review of the evidence _Psychological Bulletin_ 139(1), 1-34.
+Retrieved from http://libaccess.sjlibrary.org

 >McFadden, K. E., & Tamis-Lemonda, C. S. (2013).
-Maternal Responsiveness, Intrusiveness, and Negativity During Play with Infants: Contextual Associations and Infant Cognitive Status in A Low-Income Sample  Infant Mental Health Journal  34(1), 80-92. doi:10.1002/imhj.21376
+Maternal Responsiveness, Intrusiveness, and Negativity During Play with Infants: Contextual Associations and Infant Cognitive Status in A Low-Income Sample _Infant Mental Health Journal_ 34(1), 80-92. doi:10.1002/imhj.21376

 >Nakagawa, A., & Sukigara, M. (2014).
-The Effects of Soothing Techniques and Rough-and-Tumble Play on the Early Development of Temperament: A Longitudinal Study of Infants  Child Development Research, 1-10. doi:10.1155/2014/741373
+The Effects of Soothing Techniques and Rough-and-Tumble Play on the Early Development of Temperament: A Longitudinal Study of Infants _Child Development Research_, 1-10. doi:10.1155/2014/741373

 >Nichols, S. R., Svetlova, M., & Brownell, C. A. (2010).
-Toddlers Understanding of Peers Emotions  Journal Of Genetic Psychology,171(1), 35-53.
+Toddlers Understanding of Peers Emotions _Journal Of Genetic Psychology,171_(1), 35-53.

 >Orr, E., & Geva, R. (2015).
-Symbolic play and language development  Infant Behavior & Development  38147-161. doi:10.1016/j.infbeh.2015.01.002
+Symbolic play and language development _Infant Behavior & Development_ 38147-161. doi:10.1016/j.infbeh.2015.01.002

 >Raphael-Leff, J. (2012).
-'Terrible twos' and 'terrible teens': The importance of play  Journal Of Infant, Child & Adolescent Psychotherapy 11(4), 299-315. doi:10.1080/15289168.2012.732841
+'Terrible twos' and 'terrible teens': The importance of play _Journal Of Infant, Child & Adolescent Psychotherapy_ 11(4), 299-315. doi:10.1080/15289168.2012.732841

 >Reikeras, E., Loge, I. K., & Knivsberg, A. (2012).
-The Mathematical Competencies of Toddlers Expressed in Their Play and Daily Life Activities in Norwegian Kindergartens  International Journal Of Early Childhood  44(1), 91-114.
+The Mathematical Competencies of Toddlers Expressed in Their Play and Daily Life Activities in Norwegian Kindergartens _International Journal Of Early Childhood_ 44(1), 91-114.

 >Shin, M. (2012).
-The Role of Joint Attention in Social Communication and Play among Infants  Journal Of Early Childhood Research,10(3), 309-317.
+The Role of Joint Attention in Social Communication and Play among Infants _Journal Of Early Childhood Research_ ,10(3), 309-317.

 >Sossin, K. M., & Cohen, P. (2011).
-Children's play in the wake of loss and trauma  Journal Of Infant, Child & Adolescent Psychotherapy  10(2-3), 255-272. doi:10.1080/15289168.2011.600137
+Children's play in the wake of loss and trauma _Journal Of Infant, Child & Adolescent Psychotherapy_ 10(2-3), 255-272. doi:10.1080/15289168.2011.600137

 >Winerman, L. (2009).
 Playtime in Peril.
 American Psychological Association.
 Retrieved from print version: page 50.

 >Wyss, N. M., Kannass, K. N., & Haden, C. A. (2013).
-The effects of distraction on cognitive task performance during toddlerhood  Infancy  18(4), 604-628. doi:10.1111/j.1532-7078.2012.00128.x
+The effects of distraction on cognitive task performance during toddlerhood _Infancy_ 18(4), 604-628. doi:10.1111/j.1532-7078.2012.00128.x

 >Vaillant-Molina, M. v., & Bahrick, L. E. (2012).
-The Role of Intersensory Redundancy in the Emergence of Social Referencing in 5 1/2-Month-Old Infants  Developmental Psychology,Â 48(1), 1-9
+The Role of Intersensory Redundancy in the Emergence of Social Referencing in 5 1/2-Month-Old Infants _Developmental Psychology_ 48(1), 1-9